by Rob Cox May 17, 2013

 To prevent 'floating the pool', or having an empty pool pop out of the ground, follow these guidelines.

 After draining, the pool can be pressure washed or acid washed (plaster pools only).
-Vinyl and fiberglass can be cleaned with a mild solution, and low-pressure washing.
-Acid washing is described on our website, but caution and care should be taken to avoid slips and falls into an empty pool, or the dangers of chemicals such as muriatic acid.
+Vinyl and fiberglass can be cleaned with a mild soap, and low-pressure washing.
+Acid washing is described on our website, but caution and care should be taken with chemicals such as muriatic acid, and to avoid slips and falls in or into an empty pool.

 For those of you who are dead set against draining the pool - for whatever reason, here are some alternatives to draining the pool.
 To recover water that is dark green will take some effort - and some time.

-A No-Dran Acid Wash can be used to remove most stains from a plaster pool, once the water is clear.
+A No-Dran Acid Wash from United Chemicals can be used to remove most stains from a plaster pool, once the water is clear.
 For vinyl or fiberglass staining, check out Jack's Magic products.

 When we were running pools, we had a piece of equipment we called the Rent-a-Filter; a large DE filter, with a pump.
 We could bring it out to your house, set it up on the pool deck and plug in the pump.
-Instant additional filter, for clearing up pools faster!
+Instant additional filter, for clearing up pools with poor filter systems.

 A more advanced take on this is being done in Southern California (and other areas), with a form of water reclamation called the "Puripool Process".
 Pool Service Technologies, or PST, is a mobile water filtration unit visits the house and completely cleans and balances pool water.
 They are proud to boast of having saved 5 million gallons of pool water.